asam-ev/qc-framework/doc/manual/viewer_interface.md

 If an error occurs during the startup process, the ReportGUI will call GetLastErrorMessage to print out the error in the ReportGUI itself.

+CanShowIssue is called to check whether an Issue is viewable in the viewer.
+If it returns true, then the viewer claims that it can show information for the given issue (and location).

-ShowIssue is triggered if you click on a InertialLocation issue in the ReportGUI.
+ShowIssue is triggered if you click on an issue in the ReportGUI for which CanShowIssue returned true.
 It will send the clicked issue and its location to the viewer.

 If the ReportGUI is closed a currently active Viewer receives the closeViewer call.